EtherealEngine/Blockchain-in-a-Box/README.md

 A batteries-included ethereum blockchain for bootstrapping the Metaverse. 🚀🚀🚀

 Includes contracts for identity, inventory, currency and trade.
-Can be extended for any kind of marketplace application, but the goal is fast, free interoperable transfer of all user data from one server-authoratative platform to another.
+Can be extended for any kind of marketplace application, but the goal is fast, free interoperable transfer of all user data from one server-authoritative platform to another.
 The ideal use case we imagine is a portal between two separate virtual worlds, sharing user data over the blockchain.

 ## Docs
 http://blockchain.xrengine.io/v1/api-docs/